OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-shapes.md

 ## Shape groups

 Shapes can be grouped together.
-This allows a user to treat them as a single entity.
+This allows a user to treat them as a single entity for positioning, sizing, and other related tasks.
 A [ShapeGroup](/javascript/api/excel/excel.shapegroup) is a type of `Shape`, so your add-in treats the group as a single shape.

 The following code sample shows three shapes being grouped together.
 The subsequent code sample shows that shape group being moved to the right 50 pixels.